kudobuilder/operators/repository/spark/docs/latest/configuration.md

 To read more about Secrets, refer to the [official K8s documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

-Here is the example using a Secret to pass AWS credentials as environment variables to `SparkApplication`:
+Here is an example configuration which uses a `Secret` to pass AWS credentials as environment variables to `SparkApplication`:
 ```yaml
 apiVersion: "sparkoperator.k8s.io/v1beta2"
 kind: SparkApplication